w3tecch/express-typescript-boilerplate/README.md

 * Run `npm run build` to generated all JavaScript files from your TypeScript sources.
 After this step you can deploy the app on any server.
 * There is also a vscode task for this called build.
 * To start the builded app use `npm start`.
-* With `npm run zip` it will generate the JavaScript source and pack them into to a deployable zip file into the dist folder.

 ### Docs
 * Run `npm run docs` to generate all doc files and serve it on `http://0.0.0.0:8080`